Abdullah-268/Music_database_Analysis_SQL/README.md

 # Music_database_SQL

+This repository contains a portfolio of SQL database scripts, including schema definition, sample data, and example queries. <br>

-I have analyzed the data from the music database
-I have answered 9 questions in this analysis
+I have analyzed the data from the music database and answered 9 sample queries in this analysis. <br>

-Q.1 Who is the senior most employee based on job title?
+Q.1 Who is the senior most employee based on job title? <br>
+**Description**: This query returns the senior-most employee based on job title. <br>

 Select * From employee <br>
 Order By levels Desc Limit 1

-Q.2 Which country has the most invoices?
+Q.2 Which country has the most invoices? <br>
+**Description**: This query returns the country having the most invoices. <br>

 Select Count(*) as c, billing_country <br>
 From invoice <br>
 Group By billing_country <br>
 Order By c Desc

-Q.3 What are the top 3 values of total invoices?
+Q.3 What are the top 3 values of total invoices? <br>
+**Description**: This query retrieves the top 3 values of total invoices. <br>

 Select total From invoices <br>
 Orders By total Desc <br>
 Limit 3

 Q.4 Which city has the best customers?
-We would like to throw a promotional Music Festival in the city we made the most money.
+We would like to throw a promotional Music Festival in the city where we made the most money.
 Write a query that returns one city that has the highest sum of invoice totals.
-Return both the city name & sum of all invoice totals.
+Return both the city name & sum of all invoice totals. <br>
+**Description**: The query you provided aims to identify the city with the highest total sum of invoice amounts. <br>

 Select Sum(total) As invoice_total, billing_city <br>
 From invoice <br>
 Group By billing_city <br>
 Order By invoice_total Desc

 Q.5 Who is the best customer?
-The customer who has spent the most money wll be declared the best customer.
+The customer who has spent the most money will be declared the best customer. <br>
+**Description**: This query retrieves the data of the customer who has spent the most money. <br>

 Select customer.customer_id, customer.first_name, customer.last_name, <br>
 Sum(invoice.total) as total <br>